ELIXIR-Belgium/2019-05-15-Ghent/index.md

 {% endcomment %}

 <h3 id="certh">Thanks to</h3>
-This workshop is funded by ELIXIR and ELIXIR-BE.
+This workshop is funded by ELIXIR and ELIXIR Belgium, and forms part of the ELIXIR Tools platform "Software development best practices" working group.

 <div class="sponsor-logos">
   <a href="https://www.elixir-europe.org/" title="ELIXIR">